Arturo Melocchi: Carlo Scaravelli & Franco Corelli

 At the insistence of his friend, baritone Carlo Scaravelli, a 25-year-old Franco Corelli sent a letter (dated September 28, 1946) formally requesting admission to the Conservatory in Pesaro.
 Although Corelli had submitted his voice type as baritone, the conservatory's Maestro Fradelloni immediately pointed out that he was a tenor.
 Corelli's request for admission was granted, and both Corelli and Scaravelli entered the classes of the aforementioned Umberto Macnez, in his first and only year as teacher at the school.
 Unfortunately Corelli, still living and working in Ancona, was unable to attend classes regularly, and he was expelled from the conservatory.
 After a few months of lessons in Ancona with Rita Pavoni, whose "masque placement" method caused Corelli to lose his upper range, he stopped formal studies and sang on his own.

 By 1949, Mario Del Monaco had become a star, and meanwhile Carlo Scaravelli had begun studying with Melocchi.
 Corelli was so impressed both by Del Monaco and by Scaravelli's improvement, that he went to meet Melocchi.
 According to Corelli, he met and took lessons from Melocchi only a few times.
 Corelli still could not abandon his work in Ancona, so he devised a plan: when Scaravelli would return to Ancona by train from his lessons in Pesaro, Corelli would meet him at the station; Scaravelli would relay the contents and concepts from the lesson, and then the two would go to the old Corelli family house in Via Mamiani, which was in ruins from the war and was still uninhabited, and there they would practice together.
 They continued in this fashion for all of 1949, Corelli's own voice improving enormously.
 This provided Corelli with enough knowledge and technique to begin to pursue what would become his first successes at Spoleto and in Rome.

+Teaching style

+Melocchi had a very particular way of teaching by emphasizing low laryngeal positioning.
+Through this method and further emphasis on strong diaphragmatic support, he aimed to develop voices with a darker and more dramatic timbre.
+These voices were better suited for dramatic opera roles.
+This method of singing was in contrast with the typical bel canto singing style popular at the time that focused on producing brighter and lighter tones.

+His teaching approach has both opponents and proponents. critics warn that it can lead to vocal strain if improperly executed.
+On the other hand, proponents of his method argue that his technique produces voices with unusual power and intensity.